chriv/vmws_module_rebuilder/README.md

 ## Updating Dependencies

 The setup script installs `linux-headers-generic`, which is a metapackage.
 This ensures that when you run `apt upgrade` and get a new kernel, you also automatically get the matching headers required for signing.

+---
+## Disclaimers and Trademark Notice

+* This project, **vmwsmr**, is an independent, community-driven tool and is **not affiliated with, endorsed by, or sponsored by VMware, Inc.** or its parent company, **Broadcom Inc.**
+* The use of **VMware** and **VMware Workstation** in this documentation and in the functionality of the tool refers to the trademarked product owned by Broadcom Inc. and is used solely for descriptive purposes.
+* The user is responsible for ensuring compliance with VMware's licensing and terms of service.
+* Broadcom Inc. reserves all rights to the VMware and VMware Workstation trademarks.
+---